mrinalxdev/vaultify/README.md

 - if

 > handshake.go

 HandshakeFunc is ...

 Basically what handshake func is doing .
 Before establishing a connection there will be a handshake btw the peers .
 If the handshake is good then they will establish the connection.

+> message.go

+Message represents any arbitary data that is being sent over the each transport btw two nodes in the network